 18. Even though Defendants operate under multiple fictitious names, there are numerous similarities among the Defendant Internet Stores.
 For example, some of the Defendant websites have virtually identical layouts, even though different aliases were used to register the respective online marketplace accounts.
-In addition, the counterfeit MILWAUKEE TOOL products for sale in the Defendant Internet Stores bear similarities and indicia of being related to one another, suggesting that the counterfeit MILWAUKEE TOOL products were manufactured by and come from a common source and that, upon information and belief, Defendants are interrelated.
-The Defendant Internet Stores also include other notable common features, including use of the same online marketplace account registration patterns, unique shopping cart platforms, accepted payment methods, check-out methods, meta data, illegitimate SEO tactics, HTML user-defined variables, domain redirection, lack of contact information, identically or similarly priced items and volume sales discounts, similar hosting services, similar name servers and the use of the same text and images.
+In addition, the counterfeit BOOGIE Products for sale in the Defendant Internet Stores bear similarities and indicia of being related to one another, suggesting that the counterfeit BOOGIE Products were manufactured by and come from a common source and that, upon information and belief, Defendants are interrelated.
+The Defendant Internet Stores also include other notable common features, including use of the same online marketplace account registration patterns, unique shopping cart platforms, accepted payment methods, check-out methods, meta data, illegitimate SEO tactics, HTML user-defined variables, domain redirection, lack of contact information, identically or similarly priced items and volume sales discounts, similar hosting services, similar name servers, and the use of the same text and images.

 19. In addition to operating under multiple fictitious names, Defendants in this case and defendants in other similar cases against online counterfeiters use a variety of other common tactics to evade enforcement efforts.
-For example, counterfeiters like Defendants will often register new online marketplace accounts under new aliases once they receive notice of a lawsuit.
+For example, counterfeiters like Defendants will often register new online marketplace accounts or online marketplace accounts under new aliases once they receive notice of a lawsuit.
 Counterfeiters also often move website hosting to rogue servers located outside the United States once notice of a lawsuit is received.
 Rogue servers are notorious for ignoring take down demands sent by brand owners.
 Counterfeiters also typically ship products in small quantities via international mail to minimize detection by U.S. Customs and Border Protection.
-A 2012 U.S. Customs and Border Protection report on seizure statistics indicated that the Internet has fueled "explosive growth" in the number of small packages of counterfeit goods shipped through the mail and express carriers.
+The 2021 study indicated that the Internet has fueled explosive growth in the number of small packages of counterfeit goods shipped through the mail and express carriers.
+This growth closely correlates to the growth of the ecommerce industry which now makes up 16.4% of all retail transactions as reported by the Census Bureau of the U.S. Department of Commerce.
+According to the Department of Homeland Security's 2024 Intellectual Property Rights Seizures Report, the vast majority of Intellectual Property Rights seizures continue to take place within the express consignment and mail shipping methods.
+97% of all cargo seizures were made in de minimis shipments.

-20. Further, counterfeiters such as Defendants typically operate multiple credit card merchant accounts and eBay, PayPal, Wish and Amazon accounts behind layers of payment gateways so that they can continue operation in spite of Plaintiff's enforcement efforts.
-Upon information and belief, Defendants maintain off-shore bank accounts and regularly move funds from their eBay, PayPal, Wish and Amazon accounts to off-shore bank accounts outside the jurisdiction of this Court.
-Indeed, analysis of eBay, PayPal, Wish and Amazon transaction logs from previous similar cases indicates that offshore counterfeiters regularly move funds from U.S.-based eBay, PayPal, Wish and Amazon accounts to China-based bank accounts outside the jurisdiction of this Court.
+20. Further, counterfeiters such as Defendants typically operate multiple credit card merchant accounts and eBay, Amazon, Aliexpress, Alibaba and Walmart accounts behind layers of payment gateways so that they can continue operation in spite of Plaintiff's enforcement efforts.
+Upon information and belief, Defendants maintain off-shore bank accounts and regularly move funds from their eBay, Amazon, Aliexpress, Alibaba and Walmart accounts to off-shore bank accounts outside the jurisdiction of this Court.
+Indeed, analysis of eBay, Amazon, Aliexpress, Alibaba and Walmart transaction logs from previous similar cases indicates that offshore counterfeiters regularly move funds from U.S.-based eBay, Amazon, Aliexpress, Alibaba and Walmart accounts to China-based bank accounts outside the jurisdiction of this Court.

-21. Defendants, without any authorization or license from Plaintiff, have knowingly and willfully used and continue to use the MILWAUKEE Trademarks in connection with the advertisement, distribution, offering for sale, and sale of counterfeit MILWAUKEE TOOL products into the United States and Illinois over the Internet.
-Each Defendant Internet Store offers shipping to the United States, including Illinois and, on information and belief, each Defendant has offered to sell counterfeit MILWAUKEE TOOL products into the United States, including Illinois.
+21. Defendants, without any authorization or license from Plaintiff, have knowingly and willfully used and continue to use the BOOGIE Trademarks in connection with the advertisement, distribution, offering for sale, and sale of counterfeit BOOGIE Products into the United States and Illinois over the Internet.
+Each Defendant Internet Store offers shipping to the United States, including Illinois and, on information and belief, each Defendant has offered to sell counterfeit BOOGIE Products into the United States, including Illinois.